-We practice baptism by immersion which means that the candidate for baptism joins the pastor in the baptistery, a pool of water in the front of the chancel (where the cross hangs) and is completely immersed in the water.
+We practice baptism by full body immersion which means that the candidate for baptism joins the pastor in the baptistery, a pool of water in the front of the chancel (where the cross hangs) and then is completely immersed in the water.
 This practice symbolizes “death and burial of the old life” and “resurrection into new life with Christ”.
-Practically speaking, Baptists baptize by immersion because we assume, since Jesus was baptized in the Jordan River, that he was immersed.
+Baptists baptize by immersion because we assume, since Jesus was baptized in the Jordan River, that he was immersed.
 It is a powerful symbol for the person who has decided to follow Jesus on the journey of faith.

 The Dedication of Children and Parents